varunmehta14/RecipeOptimizer/README.md

 ## Container Structure

-- The backend runs on port 8000
+- The backend runs on port 8000 and frontend on port 5173
 - Data is persisted in the `chroma_db` directory and `recipes.db` file
 - Environment variables can be set in the `.env` file or passed to docker-compose
 - Healthchecks ensure the application is running properly